Search results for

 Rita El Khoury / Android Authority

 Google switched things up with Android 15 when it decided to decouple the platform update from the Pixel 9 series.
 That decision gave both the software and hardware their own breathing room and independent timelines.
-With the official stable Android 15 update on the horizon, it’s time to look forward to what Google is cooking up for Android 16.
-Here’s what we know about Android 16 and the features we expect to see in the upcoming update in 2025.
+The official stable Android 15 update has been out for the Pixel lineup for a while now, so we now move on and see what Google is cooking up for Android 16, starting with the Android 16 Developer Preview 1.
+Here’s what we know about Android 16, its confirmed features, and leaks on the features we expect to see in the upcoming update in 2025.

 Android 16: Name